JayKothekar369/TuteAssing/README.md

 Write a Python program that: Uses a for loop or while loop Calculates the total sum of numbers from 1 to 50

+# Python Tasks
+Module 4 assingment

+Task 5:- Calculate Factorial Using a Function
+file:

+Task 6:-Using the Math Module for Calculations
+file: